Guide to estate planning

 The estate planning process can be broken down into a few simple steps:

 - Take stock of your assets.
-Create a list of all your personal assets, as well as other assets that form part of your estate, such as trusts, stocks or life insurance.
+Create a list of all your personal assets, as well as other assets that form your estate, such as trusts, stocks or life insurance.

 - Identify risks.
 Identify any potential risks you want to plan around before and after your death, such as divorce, mental incapacity or your early death.

 - Create a plan.
-Work with your lawyer, accountant and/or financial planner to work out an estate plan that is tailored to your needs and incorporates all your assets.
+Work with your lawyer, accountant or financial planner to work out an estate plan that is tailored to your needs and incorporates all your assets.

 For help developing a comprehensive estate plan that covers all necessary issues, it’s recommended that you seek independent legal advice.
 Your lawyer will be able to help you get started and provide expert advice tailored to your personal needs.